radavis/radavis.github.io/_drafts/oauth-radius-captive-portal.md

 [Homepage](http://www.chillispot.org/features.html#mozTocId447423)

-Necessary Components (hosted either locally or remotely):

-* ChilliSpot
-* A RADIUS Server
-* A Webserver

-##### Authentication Methods via ChilliSpot

-* UAM - client requests IP, Chilli provides IP, client opens browser, Chilli captures the TCP connection and redirects the browser to an Authentication Web Server.
-The client is prompted for their credentials.
-Credentials are encrypted and sent to Chilli.
-* WPA - authentication is handled by the access point, then auth data is forwarded to Chilli.

-Both methods require a RADIUS server.

 #### WiFidog

 > The Wifidog project is a complete and embeddable captive portal solution for those who wish to operate a open hotspot or network of hotspots while preventing abuse of their Internet connection.